The Last Mile Carrier is the delivery executive tasked with handling the final stage of delivery when the product reaches the customer.

 What Is a Last Mile Carrier?

-A last mile carrier is a transportation company that specialises in delivering goods to customers’ homes or businesses.
-Last mile carriers typically offer same-day or next-day delivery, and often provide tracking information so customers can see where their package is every step of the way.
+A last-mile carrier is a transportation company that specializes in delivering goods to customers’ homes or businesses.
+Last-mile carriers typically offer same-day or next-day delivery and often provide tracking information so customers can see where their package is every step of the way.

 How Do Last Mile Carriers Function?

 Most people are familiar with the term “last mile”.
 In the context of logistics and transportation, the last mile refers to the final leg of a journey, from the carrier’s facility to the customer’s door.

 Last-mile carriers play a vital role in ensuring that packages and other shipments arrive at their destinations on time and in good condition.
 They typically use smaller vehicles than long-haul carriers, which makes them better suited for navigating local streets for B2B and B2C deliveries.

 Last-mile carriers typically work with larger companies that ship large volumes of goods.

 Companies contract with last-mile carriers to handle the final stage of delivery, from the point where the goods leave the shipper’s facility to when they are delivered to the customer.

 What Are the Benefits of a Last Mile Carrier?

 Some of the key benefits of working with a last-mile carrier include: